lareza-farhan-wanaghi/metrodata-academy-sibkm-devsecops-task-1/readme.md

 ### 2. Solving the Problems
 **2.1 Solving the First Section of Objectives**
-1. Display all data in the employee table
+1. Display all data in the employee table.
    ```sql
    SELECT * FROM employee;
    ```

    <img src="_resources/Screenshot%202023-08-28%20at%2010.40.26.png" width="75%"/>

-2. Display data in the employee table with a salary greater than or equal to 7000
+2. Display all data in the employee table with a salary greater than or equal to 7000.
    ```sql
    SELECT * FROM employee
    WHERE salary >= 7000;